g185/ArTeller/README.md

-# IoT 2020 Big Project

-# Name of the Project: TO DO
+# Name of the Project: InteractiPedia

 # People Partectipating
 Giuliano Martinelli  >https://www.linkedin.com/in/giuliano-martinelli-20a9b2193/
 Mattia Pocci  >https://www.linkedin.com/in/mattia-pocci-b96232187/